A couple sitting on the ground in a vegetable garden, surrounded by green leafy plants, with stone steps and flowers in the background.

 We're looking forward to sharing our most unique produce and beautiful flavors with you!

-We grow in Valparaiso, Indiana.
-For summer 2026, you can find us at the Valparaiso Farmers Market on select Saturdays in June, August, and September.
-Everything we sell is grown here in Northwest Indiana and available locally and in-person only.
-We are not shipping at this time.
+• We grow in Valparaiso, Indiana.
+For summer 2026, you can find us at the Valparaiso Farmers Market on select Saturdays starting on June 2nd 2026, August, and September.
+Almost everything we sell is grown here in Northwest Indiana.

-Our heroes are heirloom tomatoes, peppers, and herbs, selected for flavor and character rather than shelf life.
+• Our heroes are heirloom tomatoes, peppers, and herbs, selected for flavor and character rather than shelf life.
 Depending on the season, you will also find herb and heirloom seedlings, Seasonal Wild Kits, fresh-picked produce, and small-batch jams and preserves including our Concord grape jam.
-We grow over 265 varieties across ten acres, sourced from specialty seed houses across the country.
+We grow over 265 varieties across half an acre

-Yes.
-CSA-style boxes are part of our seasonal offerings.
-Details for the 2026 season are coming soon.
+• No. CSA-style boxes are not yet part of our seasonal offerings.

-We think of ourselves as a micro-garden and a company.
-Owned and operated by two people with backgrounds in commodity trading, R&D cooking, and creative direction.
-The garden leads.
-We follow.
+• We think of ourselves as a micro-garden and a company.
+Owned and operated by two Co-Founders with backgrounds in commodity trading, culinary direction, and brand marketing